 The reactions of Guchkov and Kerensky to Western intervention in the Russian Civil War after the Armistice of November 1918 couldn’t have been more different; Guchkov was all for it and Kerensky and his former Ambassador Dr. Govransky were vehemently against it.
 In an address to the House of Commons on June 30th 1919 Dr. Govransky described how Kolchak had ‘usurped’ the authority of Nikolai Avksentiev and the All-Russian Government who had united against the Bolsheviks.

-According to an entry in Kerensky’s Mi5 case file dated November 1919, the opinion of Farina is expressed in no uncertain terms: “Has been recently in Berlin and is now reported to be in league with the Germans to the detriment of allied interests and to influence Russian public opinion against Admiral Kolchak’s government.”
+According to an entry in Kerensky’s Mi5 case file dated November 1919, the opinion of Farina had already been expressed in no uncertain terms: “Has been recently in Berlin and is now reported to be in league with the Germans to the detriment of allied interests and to influence Russian public opinion against Admiral Kolchak’s government.”
 Within hours, a letter was dispatched to the Postmaster General from the British Home Office demanding the interception and inspection of ‘all postal packets and telegrams’ addressed to Kerensky in London and Tunbridge Wells (Alexander Feodorovitch Kerenski, KV 2/658).
 Whilst many of their suspicions were likely to be unfounded, at least in part, hardcore anti-Socialists like Walter Long, George Makgill and Wilfrid Ashley were given all the excuse they needed pursue a hardline Tory agenda.